boydorr/rdiversity/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.597470.svg)](https://doi.org/10.5281/zenodo.597470)
 [![Total downloads](http://cranlogs.r-pkg.org/badges/grand-total/rdiversity?color=yellow)](http://cranlogs.r-pkg.org/badges/grand-total/rdiversity)

+Note that the following documentation applies only to the development version of the package, which can be installed using: `devtools::install_github("boydorr/rdiversity")`.

 `rdiversity` is a package for R based around a framework for measuring biodiversity using similarity-sensitive diversity measures.
 It provides functionality for measuring alpha, beta and gamma diversity of metacommunities (*e.g.* ecosystems) and their constituent subcommunities, where similarity may be defined as taxonomic, phenotypic, genetic, phylogenetic, functional, and so on.
 It uses the diversity framework described in the arXiv paper [arXiv:1404.6520 (q-bio.QM)](https://arxiv.org/abs/1404.6520), "How to partition diversity".

 This package has now reached a stable release and is cross-validated against our Julia package [Diversity.jl](https://github.com/richardreeve/Diversity.jl), which is developed independently.
 Please [raise an issue](https://github.com/boydorr/rdiversity/issues) if you find any problems.